Irishness/lightbox_popups/README.md

 <h2><b>Purpose</b></h2>

-The goal is to create a dead simple library - for either experienced developers or those who know little to no coding - to easily build lightboxes.
+The goal is to create a dead simple library to easily add popups/lightboxes to your app or website.
+Tons of documentation included.
+Appropriate for either experienced developers or those who know little to no coding.

 <h2><b>What you can do:</b></h2>